thaikoushik/CS546-StevensOrg/ReadMe.txt

 	4.a Temporary - Changing the tempFilePath in the routes/events.js - to any local file path of your choice.
 (This is a temporary work around).
 	4.b Updating the user role to Admin from Mongodb.
 This is a temporary work around for the changing the user role.

-5. Files : group10.mp4 - Demo Video
+5. Files : group10.mp4 - Application Demo Video
 	   group10DBdump.archive - Database Dump.
 	   ReadMe.txt - Instructions to compile and run the application Rest of the files comprise the code.